This article has links to products and services we recommend, which we may make a commission from.

-Gambas de Palamos, the jewel of the Mediterranean coast, are considered the best in the world.
+Gambas de Palamos, the jewel of the Mediterranean coast, are considered the best-tasting shrimp in the world!

 The Palamos prawns have an intense bright red color and are highly valued for their amazing flavor and succulent meat.

-Savored by diners across the world, few are aware of the long journey taken to bring the prawns from the depth of the sea.
+Highly valued by diners all over the world, few are aware of just how long of a journey it takes to bring the prawns from the depths of the sea.

 Fishermen in Catalonia have a saying: